ariejdl/SDL.jl/README.md

-One mention of caution: Please don't use this without saving important work first.
-I have had two instances in which a GLUT/SDL instance crashed my X11 session.
-It appears to happen very rarely, but no harm in being safe.

 This package is intended to be a fully fledged Julia (http://www.julialang.org) interface to the SDL implementation on your machine.

-NOTE: Keyboard/mouse routines have not been implemented yet!
-(This should be implemented very soon.)
+NOTE: It is recommended that you use the proprietary drivers for your graphics card.
+Open-source drivers produce poor performance and have caused X11 to crash before.

-Many SDL functions are working, but many (specifically those that process keyboard and mouse input) are still not fully working.
+Many SDL functions are working, but many are still not fully working.
 (You can edit the method signatures by hand, but it is a painful process.
 Jasper's FFI (https://github.com/o-jasper/julia-ffi.git) will soon handle this automatically!)

-#TODO

-+ Fix performance hiccups
-+ Fix strange graphical issues (e.g., gllighting routines)
-+ FFI the whole library
-+ Implement mouse/keyboard routines
-+ Find a way to close an SDL instance without quitting the Julia REPL that created it

 #Usage notes